Last modified: 2024-04-13 by rick wyatt

 Joe McMillan, 8 August 2002

-There was a significant problem in the 20th century concerning this flag.
+There was a significant problem that came to light in the 20th century concerning this flag.
 A descendent of the good Captain maintained that the original flag was eaten by a mule long ago.
 The museum in Salem that claimed it had the original Old Glory disputed that statement.
 And the flag that the Smithsonian has on display as "Old Glory" has 34 stars, plus an anchor in the lower fly corner of the canton.
 (They say that the Captain kept "renewing" his flag upon the addition of states to the Union.)

 Nick Artimovich, 22 February 1996